Nile Wilson: 2018 Commonwealth Games

-Retirement from Gymnastics
+Retirement from gymnastics

 On 14 January 2021, Wilson uploaded a video entitled "I've Retired from Gymnastics" to his YouTube channel, in which he announced his official retirement from competitive gymnastics.
 In the video, he cited health problems caused by gymnastics as the main factor in his retirement.
+In September 2022, Wilson gave a TED Talk about mental health impacts on professional athletes.

 Following his retirement from professional gymnastics, Wilson has raised allegations of a culture of abuse within British gymnastics.
 Whilst speaking with BBC Sport, Wilson stated that he was "without a doubt" abused during his training, was subject to "emotional manipulation", and was forced to "live in fear" of his coaches and the consequences of underperforming.
 Wilson also informed BBC Sport that he waited until after his retirement to raise these allegations as he feared he would face professional consequences, including deselection from the British Olympic team, if he spoke up whilst continuing to work as a professional gymnast.
-In March 2023, he won the fifteenth series of Dancing on Ice.
+In March 2023, he won the fifteenth series of Dancing on Ice with dance partner Olivia Smart.